 View Button & Section Configuration

-Kirby Content Translator supports configuration through view buttons and sections, providing fine-grained control over translation behavior.
-Both approaches support the same configuration options and can be used together.
+Kirby Content Translator can be added to Panel views via a view button (recommended) or a section.
+Both approaches support the same configuration properties and can be used together.

 View Button Configuration